DrStrangelov3/Alberghi_Lombardia/Explanation_Alberghi_LGV.md

 #### Model selection

 The models selected are meant to overcome the last two challenges: classes imbalance and features elimination.
-The simplest models to apply in our situation, without rebalancing our classes, are decision trees and therefore: ensemble methods.
+The simplest models to apply in our situation, without rebalancing our classes, are decision trees and therefore ensemble methods.
 For our dataset I decided to use a bagging and a boosting ensemble; RandomForestClassifier and XGBClassifier.

 #### Preprocessing